-Connective tissue is the tissue that connects, separates and supports all other types of tissues in the body.
+Connective tissue is the tissue that connects or separates, and supports all the other types of tissues in the body.
 Like all tissue types, it consists of cells surrounded by a compartment of fluid called the extracellular matrix (ECM).
 However connective tissue differs from other types in that its cells are loosely, rather than tightly, packed within the ECM.

 Based on the cells present and the ECM structure, we differ two types of connective tissue:

 - Connective tissue proper; further divided into loose and dense connective tissues

 - Specialised connective tissue; reticular, blood, bone, cartilage and adipose tissues

 We know that there are way cooler histology topics than connective tissue, like muscle tissue or neural tissue.
 But as the connective tissue is the glue that holds all other tissues together, it has the important function of ensuring that our body systems work in harmony.